robertjchristian/MRC/MRC00.md

 		Dev Id assigned
 		Tie to deliverables/testing

-- Google Drive or Notion is fine for an initial draft, however for the MRC to be included for discussion all the details of the MRC should be published on Github .
+- Google Drive or Notion is fine for an initial draft, however for the MRC to progress to the "Discussion" phase all the details of the MRC should be published on Github .
 	Add the MRC details in a new file in the MRC repo with a matching file named MRC####.md so everyone can comment on it directly in Github.
+	Include the link to the full MRC file in the summary in the Readme.